nsnam/ns-3-dev-git/src/mobility/doc/mobility.rst

 Most users interact with the mobility system using mobility helper classes.
-The MobilityHelper combines a mobility model and position allocator, and can be used with a node container to install mobility capability on a set of nodes.
+The MobilityHelper combines a mobility model and position allocator, and can be used with a node container to install a similar mobility capability on a set of nodes.

 We first describe the coordinate system and issues surrounding multiple coordinate systems.